williamsmatt/motocue-qr-code-generator/README.md

-# Motocue QR Codes CIO 2025
+# QR code generator

-This script generates 400 unique QR codes using the Flowcode API, each redirecting to a unique Motocue URL for the CIO 2025 event.
+This script generates 400 unique QR codes using the Flowcode API, each redirecting to a unique URL for the Motocue + CIO 2025 event.

 ## Setup